* Let's do our part. Please stay at home. *

 Let's Take A Bite!

-I remember being at an intimate birthday dinner with my husband and 5 other couples years ago.
-One of the ladies, a new acquaintance at the time, talked about how much she enjoyed her recent lunch dates with the other two ladies in the same table, then asked the lady right next to me to go lunch in the coming week.
-That leaves me out and the host, who I know is already a close friend of hers.
-Well, my immature self at the time thought that it was kind of rude and tacky.
+I remember attending a friend's birthday dinner with my husband and five other couples years ago.
+One of the ladies, a new acquaintance at the time, talked about how much she enjoyed her recent lunch dates with two other ladies at the table, then asked the lady right next to me to go to lunch in the coming week.
+That left me and the host (who I know is a very close friend of hers) out.
+Well, my immature self at the time thought it was kind of rude and tacky.
 I somehow felt rejected.
-Of course she’s not interested in getting to know me!
+Of course, she’s not interested in getting to know me!

 ADVENT is all about waiting and anticipating the birth of Jesus.